 An ETF is a fund traded on an open exchange, whereas an index fund can be an ETF or a mutual fund.

-The difference between an ETF and an index fund is the ETF is the vehicle for investing, and the index is the destination for the investment.
+The difference between an ETF and an index fund is that an ETF is the investment vehicle, and the index is the investment destination.

 Are index funds and ETFs the same?

 If you use an ETF to invest in an index, then yes, index funds and ETFs are the same thing.
-ETFs can be used to invest in an index, but they can also invest in different mixes of assets, like energy, metals, bonds, or treasuries.
+ETFs can be used to invest in an index, but they can also track different mixes of assets, such as energy, metals, bonds, or treasuries.

 Is SPY an index fund?